glennhenry/cs-notes/docs/compilers-and-programming-languages/09-subroutines/subroutines.md

 Calling sequences are instructions executed before and after subroutine call.
 The code executed at the beginning is called **prologue**, while the code executed at the end is called **epilogue**.
 Calling sequence is responsible for executing task like passing parameters, saving return address, returning function values, deallocating call stack, etc.

 During the execution of program, registers are used to store the current execution context.
 When a subroutine is called, it may need to use registers to perform its operations.
 Therefore, it is required to save the registers value before calling the subroutine.
-There are two approach of saving the register :
+There are two terminologies of saving register :

-- **Caller-saves** : In this case, the responsibility of saving register is given to the caller.
+- **Caller-saves** : Also known as **volatile** or **call-clobbered register**, in this case, the responsibility of saving register is given to the caller.
 It saves all the register that are used before subroutine call and restore them afterwards.
+It is used when value of registers aren't meant to be used by the callee, allowing them to freely use these registers without worrying about corrupting the caller's state.
-- **Callee-saves** : In this case, the callee or the subroutine being called is responsible for saving and restoring the registers it will overwrite.
+- **Callee-saves** : Also known as **non-volatile** or **call-preserved register**, in this case, the callee or the subroutine being called is responsible for saving and restoring the registers it will overwrite.
+This allows the callee function to use these registers for its own computations without affecting the caller's state.

 #### Static Chain